itod/parsekit/res/minimath.md

 Note that we can recursively call our own `expr` rule (although in ParseKit grammars, you must always avoid [left recursion](http://en.wikipedia.org/wiki/Left_recursion)).

 Now let's move on to multiplication and addition.
 As usual, we want multiplication to bind more tightly than addition.
-Since we are working from the bottom up, we can make multiplication bind more tightly by defining it first.
+Since we're working from the bottom up, we can make multiplication bind more tightly by defining it first.

 Let's define multiplication as a primary expression times a primary expression.